K1-mikaze/Portfolio/docs/SDLC/back-end/README.md

 - `cors` Allows to control which domains can call the API
 - `helmet` set security headers to mitigate common web attacks.
 - `dotenv` let us use environment variables for the API configuration.
-- `prisma` an ORM to make postgresql transactions more secure.
+- `TypeORM` an ORM to make postgresql transactions more secure.